 Eight or ten years on from, battery will have lost more or less a 20% of its capacity compared to a **30%** that could be lost in case of charging continuously with fast charging systems.

-Obviously, we can make use of fast charging systems if we are travelling, for example, and we need our electric vehicle be charged in less than 30 minutes, but the recommendation is to do it only in really necessary cases and not take it as a usual habit.
+Obviously, we can make use of fast charging systems if we are travelling, for example, and we need our electric vehicle be charged in less than 30 minutes.
+But the recommendation, if you really want to make your electric car battery last longer, is to do it only in really necessary cases and **not take it as a usual habit**.

 It’s recommended that batteries don’t fully discharge since, on the contrary, a continuum number of **deep or total discharges could cause a deterioration of its resistance**.